Ianshaw93/cryptoAlertsApp/README.md

 The prices are stored in a database and a notification is shown to the user when the alert condition is reached for any of the alerts.

 # Future Features
-The main menu will show the 24 hr chart,current price for each coin and whether the user has any alarms configured for that particular coin.
+The database will be hosted remotely to allow notifications to be sent 24/7 to user; main menu will show the 24 hr chart,current price for each coin and whether the user has any alarms configured for that particular coin.

 # What I Learned